khzhang2/khzhang2.github.io/_pages/publications.md

 ## Working papers
 **Zhang, Kaihang**, Jintao Ke $^*$, Hai Wang, and Yafeng Yin.
 2023.
 "Operational strategy designs for on-demand food delivery services."
-- An early version of this work presented as an oral presentation in the 27th International Conference of Hong Kong Society for Transportation Studies.
+- An early version of this work will be presented as an oral presentation in the 27th International Conference of Hong Kong Society for Transportation Studies in Hong Kong.
+- An early version of this work will be presented as an oral presentation in the 103rd Transportation Research Board (TRB) Annual Meeting in Washington DC, US.

 **Zhang, Kaihang**, and Jintao Ke $^*$.
 2023.
 "Three-sided network equilibrium model of on-demand food delivery services."
-- An early version of this work presented as a poster in the 27th International Conference of Hong Kong Society for Transportation Studies.
+- An early version of this work will be presented as a poster in the 27th International Conference of Hong Kong Society for Transportation Studies in Hong Kong.

 ## Projects During Master's Study
 - Air Traffic Demand Forecasting (CE 260/CE 290 Project at UC Berkeley) Using Variational Autoencoder, 2022 Sp